MNIT-DOT-a11y/mnit-dot-a11y.github.io/how-to/keyboard-focus.md

 <div class="how-to-test-checklist-item">
   <h3>On focus does not create a change of context</h3>
-  <p>Ensure that when an interactive element receives keyboard focus that a change of context is not initiated without warning of such behavoir.
+  <p>Ensure that when an interactive element receives keyboard focus that a change of context is not initiated without warning of such behavior.
 An example of change of context is a page load or web form submission.</p>
 </div>

 <div class="how-to-test-checklist-item">
   <h3>Test for skip links</h3>
-  <p>Where there are large chunks of repeated content, ensure that there are skip links present for keboard users.
+  <p>Where there are large chunks of repeated content, ensure that there are skip links present for keyboard users.
 For example, on a site with a large site navigation system, the first focusable element in the page should be a link that allows users to jump to the main content of the site.</p>
 </div>

 ## Video Example